-Red Alert: The Fight Against Fibroids gives account from women whose
+Red Alert: The Fight Against Fibroids gives accounts from women whose

 There is no known cause for this reproductive illness, yet over 500,000